 In 2005, Korea Advanced Institute of Science and Technology (KAIST) developed the world's second walking humanoid robot, HUBO.

-A team in the Korea Institute of Industrial Technology developed the first Korean android, EveR-1 in May 2006.
+In May 2006, a team in the Korea Institute of Industrial Technology developed the first Korean android, EveR-1.

-In 2006, the South Korea national team finished third in the World Baseball Classic.
+In 2006, the South Korea national baseball team finished third in the World Baseball Classic.

-On January 1, 2007, Ban Ki-moon began his service as UN Secretary-General.
+On January 1, 2007, Ban Ki-moon, former South Korean Foreign Minister, became the UN Secretary-General.

-On October 4, 2007, Roh Moo-Hyun and North Korean leader Kim Jong Il signed an eight-point agreement on issues of permanent peace.
+On October 4, 2007, Roh Moo-Hyun and North Korean leader Kim Jong Il signed an eight-point agreement on issues of permanent peace, high-level talks, economic cooperation, renewal of train services, highway and air travel, and a joint Olympic cheering squad.

-In 2007, a free trade agreement known as the Republic of Korea-United States Free Trade Agreement was signed between South Korea and the United States.
+In 2007, the Republic of Korea-United States Free Trade Agreement was signed between South Korea and the United States, but its formal implementation was delayed.

-In 2007, the cloning of two females of an endangered species of gray wolves by the Seoul National University took place.
+In 2007, the Seoul National University cloned two females of an endangered species of gray wolves.

-South Korea avoided a recession during the global financial crisis of 2007–08.
+South Korea was one of the few developed countries that was able to avoid a recession during the global financial crisis of 2007–08.

 In April 2008, Yi So-yeon became the first Korean to fly in space, aboard the Russian Soyuz TMA-12.

-In the 2008 Summer Olympics, South Korea won the gold medal in baseball.
+In 2008, South Korea won the gold medal in baseball at the Summer Olympics.

 In June 2009, the first spaceport of South Korea, Naro Space Center, was completed at Goheung, South Jeolla Province.

-In November 2009, South Korea joined the OECD Development Assistance Committee.
+In November 2009, South Korea joined the OECD Development Assistance Committee as a donor member.

-South Korea's birth rate became the world's lowest in 2009, at an annual rate of approximately 9 births per 1000 people.
+In 2009, South Korea's birth rate became the world's lowest, at an annual rate of approximately 9 births per 1000 people.

-The South Korean government blamed North Korea for cyberattacks incidents that occurred in 2009, 2011 and 2012.
+The South Korean government blamed North Korea for cyberattack incidents that occurred in 2009, 2011 and 2012.

-Plans of creating English-teaching robot assistants to compensate for the shortage of teachers were announced in February 2010, with the robots being deployed to most preschools and kindergartens by 2013.
+In February 2010, plans to create English-teaching robot assistants to compensate for the shortage of teachers were announced, with the robots being deployed to most preschools and kindergartens by 2013.

 In March 2010, Anyang Halla won their first ever Asia League Ice Hockey title.

-In September 2010, the free trade agreement between the European Union and South Korea was approved.
+In September 2010, the free trade agreement between the EU and South Korea was approved.

 In November 2010, South Korea hosted the G-20 Summit in Seoul, and concluded a free trade agreement (FTA) with the European Union.

-As of 2010, South Korea is the world's fifth-largest nuclear power producer and the third-largest in Asia, supplying 45% of its electricity production.
+As of 2010, South Korea was the world's fifth-largest nuclear power producer and the third-largest in Asia, supplying 45% of its electricity production.

-In 2010, South Korea spent ₩1.68 trillion in a cost-sharing agreement with the U.S. to provide budgetary support to the U.S. forces in Korea, on top of the ₩29.6 trillion budget for its own military.
+In 2010, South Korea spent ₩1.68 trillion in a cost-sharing agreement with the U.S. to provide budgetary support to the U.S. forces in Korea, in addition to the ₩29.6 trillion budget for its own military.

 In 2010, the Korean National Baseball team won the gold medal at the Asian Games.

-On July 1, 2011, the free trade agreement between the European Union and South Korea took effect.
+On July 1, 2011, the free trade agreement between the EU and South Korea took effect.

 On October 12, 2011, the U.S. Congress passed the long-stalled trade agreement with South Korea.

-The South Korean government blamed North Korea for cyberattacks incidents that occurred in 2009, 2011 and 2012.
+The South Korean government blamed North Korea for cyberattack incidents that occurred in 2009, 2011 and 2012.

 On March 15, 2012, the Republic of Korea-United States Free Trade Agreement went into effect.

-The South Korean government blamed North Korea for cyberattacks incidents that occurred in 2009, 2011 and 2012.
+The South Korean government blamed North Korea for cyberattack incidents that occurred in 2009, 2011 and 2012.

-In January 2013, the launch of Naro-1 was a success, after two previous failed attempts.
+In January 2013, the launch of Naro-1 was successful, after two previous failed attempts.

-Following cyberattacks in the first half of 2013, the South Korean government committed to training 5,000 new cybersecurity experts by 2017.
+Following cyberattacks in the first half of 2013, the South Korean national government committed to the training of 5,000 new cybersecurity experts by 2017.

-In 2013, South Korea's total spending for research and development grew to about 3.9% of gross domestic product (GDP).
+In 2013, South Korea's total spending for research and development was about 3.9% of gross domestic product (GDP).

 From 2014 to 2019, South Korea ranked first among the most innovative countries in the Bloomberg Innovation Index.

-In 2014, South Korea was the fifth-largest exporter and seventh-largest importer in the world.
+In 2014, South Korea was the fifth-largest exporter and seventh-largest importer in the world, highlighting its heavy dependence on international trade.

 In 2015, South Korea signed a Free Trade Agreement with New Zealand.

-Starting in November 2016, a series of massive public demonstrations occurred due to accusations of corruption against President Park Geun-hye.
+From November 2016, a series of massive public demonstrations followed the accusation of President Park Geun-hye's administration of corruption, bribery, and influence-peddling.

 In 2017, South Korea was the world's seventh largest emitter of carbon emissions and the fifth largest emitter per capita.

-South Korea dropped to a new global low in fertility in 2017, with fewer than 30,000 births per month.
+South Korea's fertility rate dropped to a new global low in 2017, with fewer than 30,000 births per month for the first time since records began.

 In April 2018, Park Geun-hye was sentenced to 24 years in jail because of abuse of power and corruption.